Pietro Testa: Final Roman period, 1637–50

+Throughout the 1630s and 1640s Testa produced etchings of religious, historical, mythological and allegorical subjects, of which the more complex in meaning and ambitious in scale (five of the horizontal etchings are over 700 mm wide) generally date from the later 1630s and 1640s.
+It was through the sale of these etchings, as well as through work for dal Pozzo, that Testa supported himself.
 Between 1638 and 1644, Testa completed what is perhaps his most important work, a set of complex and highly detailed etchings on the theme of The Seasons, which served as an expression of his interest in Platonic philosophy.
 Sympathetic contemporaries considered these his "finest and most important works."
+His later etchings include three series of the four etchings of the Prodigal Son (c.
+1645) and the incomplete Life of Achilles (begun shortly before his death).

 Testa was influenced by Leonardo da Vinci to favor direct observation of natural phenomena, a fact that may have limited his productivity as an artist and might even have caused his death.
 Accounts of Testa's death are confused and contradictory, some suggesting murder or suicide.
 Testa was described as melancholic in temperament; his difficult personality caused problematic dealings with his patrons such as Niccolò Simonelli, and a series of projects had ended in frustration.
 Yet his earliest biographer, the 17th-century author Filippo Baldinucci, indicates that the death was accidental.
 Commenting on Testa's habit of "depicting night scenes and changes in the atmosphere and in the sky," Baldinucci states that Testa was standing on a Tiber riverbank, "drawing and observing some reflections of the rainbow in the water," when he fell in and drowned.